West Walker River

 It rises on the east side of the Sierra Nevada, north of Yosemite National Park in northwestern Mono County.
 Starting from snowfields on the faces of Tower Peak and Forsyth Peak in the Toiyabe National Forest, it flows down the Sierra, then north along the west side of the Sweetwater Mountains into the Antelope Valley, a ranching region around Walker.
 It flows north past Coleville and Topaz and enters southern Douglas County, Nevada southwest of Carson City.
 In Nevada it flows northeast, joining the East Walker River from the west 7 mi (11.3 km) south of Yerington to form the Walker River.

 The river is heavily used for irrigation in the ranching valleys along its lower course.
 Its waters are diverted along its upper course to form Topaz Lake along the California-Nevada border.
 It receives the Little Walker River from the south near its source in the mountains.

 U.S. Highway 395 passes through the West Walker River Valley, connecting it via Devil's Gate Pass to the East Walker River.
 Roads going over Sonora Pass and Monitor Pass lead from the valley into the Sierra Nevada.
-In January 1997 a record-setting flood along the West Walker River destroyed 10 mi of U.S. 395.
+In January 1997, during the 1997 California New Years Floods, a record-setting flood along the West Walker River destroyed 10 mi of U.S. Route 395 in the Walker River Canyon.
 This section of road was rebuilt in six months.
 The silt carried by the river settled in Topaz Lake, hurting the trout population there.